View Document Text

 charge to them so long as a certain amount of the advisor’s clients’ assets are maintained in accounts at

-Fidelity.
-Fidelity’s services include brokerage services that are related to the execution of securities
+the Custodian.
+The Custodian’s services include brokerage services that are related to the execution of

-transactions, custody, research, including that in the form of advice, analyses and reports, and access to
+securities transactions, custody, research, including that in the form of advice, analyses and reports, and

-mutual funds and other investments that are otherwise generally available only to institutional investors or
+access to mutual funds and other investments that are otherwise generally available only to institutional

-Fidelity also makes available to the Firm other products and services that benefit the Firm but may not
+The Custodians also make available to the Firm other products and services that benefit the Firm but may

-benefit its clients’ accounts.
-These benefits may include national, regional or Firm specific educational
+not benefit its clients’ accounts.
+These benefits may include national, regional or Firm specific

-events organized and/or sponsored by Fidelity.
-Other potential benefits may include occasional business
+educational events organized and/or sponsored by the Custodian.
+Other potential benefits may include

 Disclosure Brochure